-Hirini (Sydney) Melbourne ONZM (1949-2003) (Ngai Tūhoe, Ngāti Kahungunu)

-Composer, performer, and academic, Hirini Melbourne was a significant figure in the revival of both te reo Māori and taonga puoro (traditional Māori instruments).
+Composer, singer, and academic, Hirini (Sydney) Melbourne ONZM (1949-2003) (Ngai Tūhoe, Ngāti Kahungunu) was a significant figure in the revival of both te reo Māori and taonga puoro (traditional Māori instruments).
 He was a prolific composer and his compositions have continued to be performed in schools and communities across Aotearoa New Zealand and indeed the world.